rakshitratan/World-Covid-19-Report/README.md

 <h2> This visualisation is based on the Covid cases around the world and attributes; such as: </h2>

-• Number of Covid-19 Cases.
+• Number of Covid-19 Cases. <br>
-• Number of Vacinations.
+• Number of Vacinations. <br>
-• Tyoe of vaccination available to a particular country.
+• Tyoe of vaccination available to a particular country.<br>
-• All the vaccination trials and number of vaccines available to the public of that ccountry.
+• All the vaccination trials and number of vaccines available to the public of that ccountry.<br>
-• Death and Infection rates as of 25/05/2021.
+• Death and Infection rates as of 25/05/2021.<br>

 This report is based on the data gatherd from https://ourworldindata.org/ website.
 ![Alt Text](https://github.com/rakshitratan/ElonMuskTweet-Report/blob/main/TwitterReport.jpg)